For Sustainable and Responsible Construction

 of non-hazardous waste reused by Bouygues Construction across the world.

-of non-hazardous waste is reused in France (French Environment Code, Article L.541-1, paragraph 6, which imposes a minimum material reuse threshold of 70% for construction waste).
+of non-hazardous waste is recovered as material in France (French Environment Code, Article L.541-1, paragraph 6, which imposes a minimum material reuse threshold of 70% for construction waste).

 The ‘Maillerie’ project, led by Bouygues Bâtiment Nord-Est and LinkCity, aims to reuse the resources already on site by using an approach of selective demolition.
 The partnership established with interdependent associations, start-ups in the circular economy and manufacturers has enabled the reuse and recycling of various elements from the demolition of a former logistics site.